helixyte/everest/docs/tutorial/building.rst

-This tells :mod:`everest` to use the ``data`` directory (relative to the ``plantscribe`` package) to persist representations of the root collections of all resources as ``.csv`` files.
+This tells :mod:`everest` to use the ``data`` directory (relative to the ``plantscribe`` package) to persist representations of the root collections of all resources as ``.csv`` (Comma Separated Value) files.
 When the application is initialized, the root collections are loaded from these representation files and during each ``commit`` operation at the end of a transaction, all modified root collections are written back to their corresponding representation files.

 The filesystem-based repository does not perform well with complex or high volume data structures or in cases where several processes need to access the